 Workers are often best positioned to identify safety and health concerns and program shortcomings, such as workplace hazards, unsafe behaviors, near misses, and actual incidents.
 By

 encouraging reporting and following up promptly on all reports, employers can address issues before someone gets hurt or becomes ill.
 Click on the button to learn more about the actions leaders can take to effectively show a commitment to encourage employee safety reporting.

 - Establish a process for workers to report hazards, incidents, and concerns.

 - Thank employees and never reprimand or punish them for reporting.

 - Report back to workers promptly and frequently about action taken.

 - Emphasize that management will use reported information only to improve workplace safety and health, and that no worker will experience retaliation for reporting.

 - Empower all workers to initiate or request a temporary suspension or shutdown of any work activity or operation they believe to be unsafe.

 - Involve workers in finding solutions to reported issues.

 Leaders Give Workers Access

 Sharing relevant safety and health information with workers fosters trust and helps organizations make more informed safety and health decisions.
 Click on the button to learn more about the actions leaders can take to effectively show a commitment to encouraging employee access to safety information.

 - Safety Data Sheets (SDSs), injury and illness data, and results of environmental exposure monitoring.

 - Other useful information for workers to review can include, Job Hazard Analyses (JHAs), inspection reports, and incident/accident investigation reports.

 Leaders Involve Workers

 Include everyone in the safety management system, design, development, and deployment.

-- reporting hazards and developing solutions that improve safety and health;
+- report hazards and develop solutions that improve safety and health;

-- analyzing hazards in each step of routine and nonroutine jobs, tasks, and processes;
+- analyze hazards in each step of routine and non-routine jobs, tasks, and processes;

 - conduct site safety inspections;

 - develop and revise safety procedures and practices;

-- participating in incident and accident investigations; and
+- participate in incident and accident investigations; and

 Leaders Remove Barriers